harman28/parablogger/README.md

 ## Parablogger

+ - You'll need Bundler and Postgres installed.
+Make sure your postgres user has the right permissions to setup DB.
+ - Run `INSTALL.sh`

 Here's a list of the usable APIs in this repo.
 Slightly more detailed documentation can be found in the `doc/` folder.

 ###Create Post